FilipAlmstedt/TodoListNodeWithAuthentication/README.md

 - User needs to create an account to use the Todo-list
 - The user needs an account in order to use the todo-list
-- The user will have there own list o add tasks to
+- The user will have their own list to add tasks to
-- User can now reset the password for his/her account via gmail
+- User can now reset the password for his/her account via gmail using nodemailer package in Node

 -----------------

 ### Getting Started

 To install, clone project using `git clone` and open your terminal.
-To install all packages type `npm install` in the project folder and then use the command `npm start` to start and test the app.
+To install all packages type `npm install` in the command prompt.
+Make sure you are in the project folder before.
-Note that in order to use it you need a mongoose account to link your database with the project.

 You also have to create a `.env` and you need the following to make it work:
 - URL to a datadase cluster via mongodb, you need an account, if you don't have an account get one at https://www.mongodb.com/cloud/atlas/lp/try2?utm_source=google&utm_campaign=gs_emea_sweden_search_core_brand_atlas_desktop&utm_term=mongodb&utm_medium=cpc_paid_search&utm_ad=e&utm_ad_campaign_id=12212624566&gclid=CjwKCAiAp4KCBhB6EiwAxRxbpOt5NtJ2jERom62EFi6wQF_r4ow0KCNEdzvhP6g27DEXiBuRj-Pp7xoCWboQAvD_BwE